-- Cash and cash equivalents In order to manage credit and liquidity risk the Corporation invests only in highly rated investment grade instruments that have maturities of six months or less and are cashable at any time.
-Limits are also established based on the type of investment, the counterparty and the credit rate. - iii) Derivative financial instruments As at June 30, 2018, the Corporation has no derivative financial instruments.
-It may in the future enter into derivative financial instruments in order to manage credit risk, it will only enter into derivative financial instruments with highly rate investment grade counterparties.
+Cash and cash equivalents - In order to manage credit and liquidity risk the Corporation invests only in highly rated investment grade instruments that have maturities of six months or less and are cashable at any time.
+Limits are also established based on the type of investment, the counterparty and the credit rate.